It's a Feature, Not a Bug: Secure and Auditable State Rollback for Confidential Cloud Applications: Security Analysis

 \section{Security Analysis}

-This section formally analyzes the security properties of \tool{} under the threat model defined in Section~\ref{sec:threat-model} and the goals defined in Section~\ref{sec:goals}.
+This section informally analyzes the security properties of \tool{} under the threat model defined in Section~\ref{sec:threat-model} and the goals defined in Section~\ref{sec:goals}.
 We consider two types of attackers: external (unauthorized) attackers who can cause system crashes or inject invalid data into the storage interface, and internal (authorized) attackers who can maliciously issue state changing commands via the reference monitor API.
+Note that internal attackers can be compromised clients or administrators; while they can issue destructive commands (e.g., rollbacks, tombstones), they cannot hide or deny their actions because every operation is recorded in the audit log.

 \shortsection{Assumptions} Our security analysis relies on standard cryptographic assumptions and correct hardware primitives: (1) collision-resistant cryptographic hash functions for Merkle tree construction and content addressing; (2) unforgeable sealing (MAC or digital signatures) provided by the hardware root of trust; (3) correct implementation of hardware monotonic counters that cannot be decremented or reset; and (4) correct memory isolation and attestation provided by the trusted execution environment.